Our Response to COVID-19 This Summer

 Camp Thurman will reinforce the importance of and supply the materials for frequent and proper hand sanitization for all campers and staff.
 Hand washing stations will be available at activities, as well portable alcohol-based sanitizer will be carried with each group counselor.

-Any camper or staff member who registers a fever of 100.4 degrees or higher or displays symptoms related to COVID-19 will be sent home and asked to isolate or self-quarantine based on the current CDC or state/local health department recommendations.
+Any camper or staff member who registers a fever of 100.4 degrees or higher or displays symptoms related to COVID-19 will be sent home and asked to isolate or self-quarantine based on the current state/local health department recommendations.
 If a medical professional diagnoses a feverish or symptomatic person with something non-COVID-19 related, that individual may be able to return with a doctor’s note and based the medical recommendation received.

 Camp Thurman employs numerous layers of systems and protocols to ensure that our facilities, staff, and campers stay safe, clean, and healthy.
 However, the most important thing we do as an organization is spend countless hours praying in advance for every camper and staff member who walks through our gates.
 Our prayer, and one we would covet from you as well, is that they experience an unforgettable summer of friendships, fun, and growing in a healthy and safe environment.

 We understand that entrusting your child into the care of others is one of the biggest decisions you make as a parent or guardian.
 We appreciate your trust and will continue to work to be worthy of maintaining it.
 Almost every aspect of our lives involves some level of risk.
 Yet, we want to assure we have taken every effort to be as thorough in our consideration, analysis, practice and evaluation of our policies, procedures and activities as we’ve made steps towards preparing to open for summer 2020 at Camp Thurman.
 Our goal is to share relevant updates with you as details continue to emerge.